 Well known on the Bodrum peninsula, Camel beach, also known as Kargi bay offers all the facilities of other beaches on the peninsula but also camel rides, hence the name.
 Day trippers frequently dock here to take advantage of the excellent long stretch of sand here, and most consider this to be one of the best beaches on the peninsula.

 |The Resort of Turgutreis;|

 Nearly 3 miles of sand stretches along the coastline from Gumbatimi beach in the town of Turgutreis.
 If kite and wind surfing is your thing, then you might want to visit the large stretch of sand further along the coastline at Kadikalesi popular and rated by kite surfers for its good facilities and conditions.
-The top five Kite Surf schools in Bodrum are Kiteboard Bodrum in Bitez, Fener Windsurf Club located in the city center, VIP Windsurf Center in Ortakent, Rush Windsurf in Bitez and Bodrum Windsurf in Kadıkalesi.
+The top five Kite Surf schools in Bodrum are Kiteboard Bodrum in Bitez, Fener Windsurf Club located in the city centre, VIP Windsurf Center in Ortakent, Rush Windsurf in Bitez and Bodrum Windsurf in Kadıkalesi.

 Gumusluk appeals probably because of its quaint village appearance and laid back ambience.
-It has won international recognition, particularly among celebrities for its beach side sea food restaurants It is a largely narrow, but pretty stretch of beach, with shallow water in many places.
+It has won international recognition, particularly among celebrities for its beach side sea food restaurants.
+It is a largely narrow, but pretty stretch of beach, with shallow water in many places.